axibase/atsd/rule-engine/commands.md

 ## Logging

-When 'Log Output' option is enabled, both `system.out` and `system.err` outputs will be logged to the `atsd.log` file for each command execution.
+When 'Log Output' option is enabled, both `system.out` and `system.err` outputs are logged to the `atsd.log` file for each command execution.

 The output is limited to 10240 characters.